TinyCircuits/Thumby-Website/docs/API/Link.md

 ```

 ### Advanced
 See the [Tennis](https://github.com/TinyCircuits/TinyCircuits-Thumby-Games/blob/master/Tennis/Tennis.py) game for an example of complex usage of the link API.
-Tennis provides examples on how to sync various aspects of a game, such as the current game screen, sprite positions, sound, etc
+Tennis provides examples on how to sync various aspects of a game, such as the current game screen, sprite positions, sound, etc.

+---

 ## Script structure
-The above examples only showed structures that work well but here is a structure that does not
+The above examples only showed structures that work well but here is a structure that does not:

 ```py
 # Allow both Thumbys to move their own square